Lee Strasberg: Early years

-Lee Strasberg was born Israel Strassberg in Budzanów in Austrian Poland (part of Austria-Hungary, now in Ukraine), to Jewish parents, Baruch Meyer Strassberg and his wife, Ida (born Chaia), née Diner, and was the youngest of three sons.
-His father emigrated to New York while his family remained in their home village with an uncle, a rabbinical teacher.
-His father, who worked as a presser in the garment industry, sent first for his eldest son and his daughter.
-Finally, enough money was saved to bring over his wife and his two remaining sons.
-In 1909 the family was reunited on Manhattan's Lower East Side, where they lived until the early 1920s.
-Young Strasberg took refuge in voracious reading and the companionship of his older brother, Zalmon, whose death in the 1918 influenza pandemic was so traumatic for the young Strasberg that, despite being a straight-A student, he dropped out of high school.
+Strasberg was born Israel Strassberg into a Jewish family in Budzanów, a village then in the Kingdom of Galicia and Lodomeria, Austro-Hungarian Empire, and now in Ukraine.
+He was the youngest of three sons born to Ida and Baruch Meyer Strassberg.
+Baruch immigrated to New York City while his family remained in Budzanów with an uncle, who worked as a rabbinical teacher.
+Baruch, who worked as a presser in the garment industry, sent first for his eldest son and his daughter.
+Finally, enough money was saved to bring over Ida and the couple's two remaining sons.
+In 1909, the family was reunited in Lower East Side, Manhattan, where they lived until the early 1920s.
+A young Strasberg took refuge in voracious reading and the companionship of his elder brother, Zalmon, whose death in the 1918 influenza pandemic was so traumatic for him that, despite being a straight-A student, he dropped out of high school.

-A relative introduced him to the theatre by giving him a small part in a Yiddish-language production being performed by the Progressive Drama Club.
+A relative introduced Strasberg to the theatre by giving him a small part in a Yiddish-language production being performed by the Progressive Drama Club.
 He later joined the Chrystie Street Settlement House's drama club.
 Philip Loeb, casting director of the Theater Guild, sensed that Strasberg could act, although he was not yet thinking of a full-time acting career and was still working as a shipping clerk and bookkeeper for a wig company.
-When he was 23 years old, he enrolled in the Clare Tree Major School of the Theater.
+At the age of 23, Strasberg enrolled in the Clare Tree Major School of the Theater.
 He became a naturalized United States citizen on January 16, 1939, in New York City at the New York Southern District Court.